Data Analysis 11 min read

 Every fan on our roster was getting the same $20 PPV price.
 When we pulled spend history data, we discovered our top fans would have paid $75 — and our casual fans needed $10 to convert at all.

-For two years, our agency had a PPV strategy that we were quietly proud of.
-We price-tested our way to $20.
-It felt scientific.
-It was the number that sat comfortably in the middle — not so cheap it devalued the content, not so expensive it killed conversion.
+For two years, we had a PPV strategy we were quietly proud of.
+We had price-tested our way to $20.
+It felt scientific — the number that sat comfortably in the middle.
+Not so cheap it devalued the content, not so expensive it killed conversion.
 We presented it in client calls as a data-informed decision.

-It wasn’t.
+It was not.
 It was a guess dressed up as a number.

-When we finally pulled spend history data across our top five creators and ran actual onlyfans fan segmentation analysis, the $20 price point turned out to be the worst of all worlds: too expensive for casual fans to convert, and so far below market rate for our top spenders that we were leaving the bulk of available revenue on the table.
-The same PPV blast was simultaneously under-performing with fans who would have paid $75 and failing to convert fans who needed $10.
+When we finally pulled spend history across our top five creators and ran actual onlyfans fan segmentation analysis, the $20 price point turned out to be the worst of all worlds.
+Too expensive for casual fans to convert.
+So far below market rate for our top spenders that we were leaving the bulk of available revenue untouched.
+The same PPV blast was simultaneously under-converting fans who needed $10 and massively undercharging fans who would have paid $75 without blinking.

 That one insight changed how we think about onlyfans ppv pricing entirely.
 Here is how we found it and what we built from it.